- Who will be handling my file while applying for admission?

 We do not offer housing for graduate students.
-We do, however, assist students in the process of finding housing by connecting students to the cohort immediately upon acceptance, providing a list of recommended local housing, and other resources to help students during their transition to Newberg.
+We do, however, assist students in the process of finding housing by connecting students to the cohort immediately upon acceptance and providing a list of recommended local housing and other resources to help students during their transition to Newberg.

 You are not required to take the PGRE for admission, although some students may choose to take it as supplemental documentation to compensate for something lacking in their application file.

-The George Fox University Graduate Department of Clinical Psychology Admission Committee will consider your test scores along with scholastic grades, recommendations and admission statements in determining acceptance into the program.
+The admission committee will consider your test scores along with scholastic grades, recommendations and admission statements in determining acceptance into the program.
 We would like to see students score in the 50th percentile or above - typically a combined recommended score of at least 300 for the verbal and quantitative combined portions of the General GRE test.

 We admit students who confess a personal faith in Jesus Christ and want a program offering a Christian worldview.
 The ethos of George Fox University reflects our evangelical Quaker heritage.
 However, over 50 denominations are represented in the university's student body.

-You do not need to have a degree in psychology.
+You do not need to have a degree in psychology to be admitted to the PsyD program.
 Generally, you will need 18 semester hours in undergraduate psychology courses.
-You may take them at your local accredited college, university or at George Fox University.
+You may take them at your local accredited college or university or at George Fox University.